 We share ten top tips for improving employee engagement, which have been shared with us by contact centre experts.

-The first five tips for employee engagement from our industry experts are shared in the video below.
+The first five tips for employee engagement from our industry experts are shared in the video above.

-If you would prefer to simply scan the tips, they are also written out underneath the video.
+If you would prefer to simply scan the tips, they are also written out below.

 1. Review Your Leadership Style